 Download, install, and open Apple Music Converter Windows/Mac on your computer.
 You’ll notice that iTunes will launch automatically and then disappear.
 Moving forward, click the + or Add Files button on the left corner below the screen to locate and import your playlists, albums, or songs.
 I recommend dragging and dropping your downloaded Apple Music songs to the converter because it’s easier.

-Step 2: Set the target format
+Step 2: Set the output format

 Once you’ve finished importing your Apple Music songs, move to the bottom-right corner of your converter’s screen and click the format icon.
 You’ll see a Format Settings pop-up window where you can choose your preferred format as well as preset the bit rate, channel, codec, and sample rate.
 For compatibility with iPods, I recommendthe MP3 format.
 On top of that, it takes up less memory space compared to FLAC, M4A, M4B, and AAC.
 Click OK to proceed.